PhillipSenn/ripple-rest/docs/api-reference.md

 }
 ```

-Note that a successfull POST request does NOT mean the transaction was validated.
+Note that a successful POST request does NOT mean the transaction was validated.
 While a successful POST indicates that it is very likely the payment will be validated and written into the Ripple Ledger, the `status_url` should be used to check the status of an individual payment.
 At first the `state` will be `pending`, then `validated` or `failed`.

 If you want to monitor outgoing payments in bulk you can use the [Notifications](#notifications) to monitor finalized (either validated or failed) payments.